 This causes the Tentacool to not only evolve into the fierce Tentacruel, but also to make it gigantic.

-The huge Tentacruel overtakes the construction site and efforts to shoot it down are completely in vain.
-The remaining Tentacool take over the town, and the resulting tidal wave from Tentacruel moving towards the town floods the area.
-The Tentacool and Tentacruel commence the destruction of the entire town, and when one takes control of Meowth and communicates through him, they find out that the reason behind this attack is the destruction of their home due to the resort construction.
+The huge Tentacruel overtakes the construction site, and efforts to shoot it down are completely in vain.
+The remaining Tentacool take over the town, and the resulting tidal wave from the Tentacruel moving towards the town floods the area.
+The Tentacool and Tentacruel commence the destruction of the entire town.
+One takes control of Meowth to communicate through him, and they find out that the reason behind this attack is the destruction of their home due to the resort construction.

 Ash, Misty and Brock try to shoo the Tentacool out of the area with their Pokemon, but Tentacruel easily smacks them away.
 Pikachu manages to talk some sense into Tentacruel with a desperate plea from Misty being the crux of its decision to leave as long as no more destruction comes to their home.
 As they’re leaving, Nastina commences her attack with everything’s she’s got, but she’s also smacked away by Tentacruel before it goes back home.

-With Porta Vista now safe from the gigantic Tentacruel and the swarm of Tentacool, and with their homes safe, Ash, Misty and Brock finally catch a ferry out of Porta Vista and resume their journey.
+With Porta Vista now safe from the gigantic Tentacruel and the swarm of Tentacool, Ash, Misty and Brock finally catch a ferry off of the island and resume their journey.

 – Why exactly didn’t Ash and the others hitch a ride with Delia and Oak on their way out?
 They didn’t really have a reason to stay after that.
 If anything, it looked like they left before Delia and Oak did at the end of the last episode.